La Doce: Role in Argentine football culture

-Social Dynamics and Community Identity in Barras Bravas
+Barras bravas social dynamics and community identity

-Barras bravas like La Doce are more than just supporter groups.
-They are social groups that provide their members a feeling of community and group identification.
-Social groups give their members a feeling of community and shared identity.
+Barras bravas such as La Doce are more than just supporter groups.
+They are social groups that give their members a feeling of community and group identification.
 Usually from working-class areas, these groups come from where football has historically been a unifying factor and source of local pride.
 For many participants, the barra brava is a second social system that fosters unity and common goal.

 Collective singing, flag displays, and pre-match get-togethers among barras bravas help to create unity and sense of belonging.
-La Doce underlines its ties to Boca Juniors and the cultural legacy of the La Boca area, which has historical working-class ties.
-La Doce underlines its ties to Boca Juniors and the cultural legacy of the La Boca area, which has historical working-class ties.
+La Doce underlines its ties to Boca Juniors and the cultural legacy of the working-class La Boca area.
 Visual symbols, clothing, and language showing loyalty to both the club and the supporter organization communicate this link.